Mattp15/Mattp15/README.md

 <h2>My Arena</h2>
 <ul>
-<li>Duel learning full stack front end development utalizing React, alongside Python and C++ to persue my pasions towards the gaming industry</li>
+<li>Duel learning full stack front end development utilizing React, alongside Python and C++ to pursue my passions towards the gaming industry</li>
 <li>I pride myself on being inclusive and supportive of any and all persons and lifestyles</li>
 <li>My areas of interest for collaborations include, but are not limited to
 <ul><li>Gaming</li>